 - Do work with people to help educate them

-I’m sure I’ve missed many more opportunities to link InfoSec and Star Wars.
-If you want to join in the fun, please leave me a comment below.
+I’m sure I’ve missed many more opportunities to link infosec and Star Wars.
+If you want to join in the security fun, please leave me a comment below.